antmartinez47/TimeMixer-TFM/search_space.md

 This hyperparameter determines the probability of dropping neurons (dropout_rate) for the dropout layers in the TimeMixer model.
 Dropout is a regularization technique used to prevent overfitting during training.
 It works by randomly setting a fraction of the neurons to zero during each forward pass, which helps the model become less dependent on any particular neuron and improves generalization.

 In TimeMixer paper, authors did not specify the use of regularization techniques.
-However, by inspecting the code we can conclude that dropout is applied by default for the unified setting over ETTh1 dataset with a dropout rate of 0.1.
+However, by inspecting the code we can conclude that dropout is applied by default with a dropout rate of 0.1

 Since dropout represent the most popular mechanism for fighting overfitting during neural network training and it has been demonstrated that can improve performance in complex and noisy environments (such as the